Sell Your House with Tax Liens in Florida

 How long before a tax lien becomes a tax deed in Florida?

 Under §197.502, the tax certificate holder must wait at least 2 years from the date the certificate was issued before applying for a tax deed.
 After that, they can petition the county to sell your property at auction.
-Selling to us before this happens lets you keep your equity.
+Selling before a tax deed sale may preserve more options, but the right answer depends on payoff amount, equity, deadlines, and title status.

 Can I sell my house with unpaid property taxes?

 Yes.
 Tax liens are paid off at closing through the title company.
 The amount owed (including interest and penalties) is deducted from the sale proceeds.
-We handle this process regularly and can close even with significant tax delinquencies.
+We handle this process regularly, but closing depends on payoff statements, title requirements, and whether the property has enough equity to satisfy required liens.

 Seller Costs 3.28% of sale price (excluding commissions)